pchinjr/praise-cage-rest-api-workshop/README.md

 ### No Client-Side JavaScript Required to Send Data
 - The form submission works **without JavaScript**.
 - The browser directly handles sending form data to the Val Town API.
+- The browser has only two methods for <form> elements, GET and POST
+- POST requests contain form-encoded data

 ### Update Val Town HTTP Endpoint to Return a Redirect to an HTML Page
 Modify the Val Town function to redirect users back to the form page after submitting a praise: